Submit some poems and keep us supplied!

 - Sorry, better luck next time

-- Perhaps humor isn't your shtick... submit to another On Impression Network Member
+- Perhaps humor isn't your shtick... try another fine journal from the masses

 - We extract first serial rights and non-exclusive electronic rights from your poem.
 This means: